 - What actions did they take?

-- You can use also use it to view the cost per conversion, which shows you the cost of gaining a customer who will become a buyer.
+- Cost per conversion: This metric shows you the cost of gaining a customer who will become a buyer.

-- Lead generation metrics analyze which sources your consumer traffic is coming from.
-It’s a great way to see where your company should be putting their money for marketing resources.
-It also allows you to answer questions like:
+- Traffic sources: Lead generation metrics analyze where your consumer traffic is coming from.
+It’s a great way to see where your company should be allocating marketing dollars.
+It also allows you to answer these questions:

 - Where are the customers coming from?